Dschulte1982/Meatium/documentation/features-list.md

 *Direct Messaging*

 As a person who values discretion, or would like to speak directly to one particular user, I want to be able to message a member of a server directly so that I am am able to have a one-on-one conversation.

+**Stretch Goals**

+*Online Activity*

+As a person who wants know who is available to chat with, I want to be able to identify who is currently online so that I can tag and engage them in conversation.

+*Reactions*

+As a person who wants to reply to the messages of other users, I want to be able to add a reaction to a message in the form of a reaction so that I can acknowledge their statement without a direct-reply of my own.